marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Amazon Macie

-Fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and protect your sensitive data stored in your data lake.
+Fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and protect **your sensitive data stored in your data lake**.
 Macie can be used to scan your data lakes and discover sensitive information such as PII or financial data, and identify and report overly permissive or unencrypted buckets.

+### AWS GuardDuty

+AWS GuardDuty is a managed service that can watch CloudTrail, VPC Flow Logs and DNS Logs, **watching for malicious activity**.
+It has a build-in list of suspect IP addresses and you can also upload your own lists of IPs.
+GuardDuty can trigger CloudWatch events which can then be used for a variety of activities like notifications or automatically responding to a threat.

+### AWS Firewall Manager

+Centrally configure and manage firewall rules across your accounts.

+- Centrally deploy AWS Network Firewall across VPCs.
+- Automatically deploy Amazon VPC security groups, AWS WAF rules, AWS Shield Advanced protections, AWS Network Firewall rules, and Amazon Route 53 Resolver DNS Firewall rules.
+- Cross-account protection policies.
+- Dashboard with compliance notifications.
+- Audit existing and future security groups in your VPCs.

 ### Aws Artifact